 Many critics of Western culture argue that we have lost our moral compass.
 Deluged by volatile social issues, we lack a common moral system necessary for adjudication.
 We are seemingly rudderless on the turbulent seas of moral quandary, guided by only contextual and competing moral commitments.
 How can Christians in the west respond faithfully and persuasively to public disputes in an era marked by multiplicity, and nonfoundationalism?
-The interests of this course include: 1) to investigate the resources of Christianity, and other religious traditions, for brokering social justice; and 2) to apply these resources to a contemporary ethical issue.
-Our topic for this term is war and peace.
+The interests of this course include: 1) to investigate the resources of Christianity for brokering social justice; and 2) to apply these resources to a contemporary ethical issue.
+Our issue for this term is conflict and peace.